Success Isn't a Deadline, It's a Destination

 Think about the most meaningful achievements in your life.
 Were they valuable because you reached them quickly, or because of what they taught you along the way?
 Would they have been more significant if you'd reached them sooner?

-Success isn't a race against time.
-It's a journey toward becoming who you're meant to be.
+Success isn't a race against time—it's a journey toward becoming who you're meant to be.
 And that journey doesn't come with an expiration date.